codepath/android-theme-switcher/README.md

  * Hint: Refer [apply dynamic themes](http://guides.codepath.com/android/Developing-Custom-Themes#8-apply-dynamic-themes) guide.

 **3.** Test your app
  * Finally, run your app and switch between the three themes you created in this exercise.
 Hopefully you have a better understanding of drawables, styles and themes by now.
-Try to use these concepts in your group project to add more polish to the UI.
-Now we will go ahead and implement the exercise.